-Corps Tutor and Title I services for our elementary students in order to close the gap that occurred during distance learning.
+In the spring of 2021, 25% of our third graders who were enrolled the full year were proficient in the state assessment, the Minnesota Comprehensive Assessment in Reading.
+We utilized Reading Corps Tutor and Title I services for our elementary students in order to close the gap that occurred during distance learning.
 Our students would have performed at "exceeds" level, but for the loss of valuable learning during distance learning due to COVID-19.
 Occasionally, some students had to be home for being symptomatic.

-Goal Result Goal Status The school's proficiency rate exceeds the state average AND/OR school improves the proficiency rate for students receiving free- reduced-price lunches, special education services, and English learners by at least 10 percentage points from the baseline year in the area of MCA - Reading and Math for grades 3-8 during the contract term of 2020- 2025.
-(Cell size too small to report) Check one of the following: On Track (multi-year goal) Not On Track (multi-year goal) X Goal Met (one-year goal) Goal Not Met (one-year goal) Met All (multiple goals) Met None (multiple goals) Met None (multiple goals)
+Goal Result Goal Status Provide the established SMART goal for the 2021- 22 SY.
+The school's proficiency rate exceeds the state average AND/OR school improves the proficiency rate for students receiving free reduced-price lunches, special education services, and English learners by at least 10 percentage points from the baseline year in the area of MCA - Reading and Math for grades 3-8 during the contract term of 2020- 2025.
+Provide the result for the 2021-22 SY that directly ties back to the established goal.
+The school's 2022 proficiency rate for students receiving reduced-price meals completing the MCA Math is 40.00%.
+The school's 2022 proficiency rate for students receiving reduced-price meals completing the MCA Reading is 50.00%.
+The school's 2022 proficiency rate for students receiving special education services and who are English learners cannot be reported as the cell size is too small (under 10).
+Check one of the following: X On Track (multi-year goal) Not On Track (multiyear goal) Goal Met (one-year goal) Goal Not Met (one-year goal) Met All (multiple goals) Met Some (multiple goals) Met None (multiple goals)